• Skip to primary navigation

 Sales Tax in California on Cars

-The California tax affects both used and new cars so the state taxes still remain 7.25% for used cars.
-Hence, purchasing used cars will really help out if you wish to save but as earlier explained, it will not stop state taxes.
-It encourages saving in a way that you will pay less amount for sales tax because the price of the used cars will not be expensive.
+The California tax affects both used and new cars, so the state tax remains at 7.25% for used cars.
+Hence, purchasing used cars will really help out if you wish to save, but as earlier explained, it will not stop state taxes.
+It encourages saving in a way that you will pay less for sales tax because the price of the used cars will not be expensive.

-There are other states with incredible total sales tax such as the state of Texas.
-You may want to compare Texas total sales tax rates to the rate of that of California.
+There are other states with incredible total sales taxes, such as Texas.
+You may want to compare Texas total sales tax rates to those of California.

-For instance, if you traded in a car for $8,000 and applied that credit to a new car purchase of $18,000, you will pay sales tax for the $18,000 full purchase price.
+For instance, if you traded in a car for $8,000 and applied that credit to a new car purchase of $18,000, you would pay sales tax on the full $18,000 purchase price.

 The person buying the car is charged with the responsibility of paying sales tax during a private car sale.
 The buyer must pay the sales tax to the California Department of Motor Vehicles when registering the car.